-- 1. Classroom teacher sends home a Non-Award warning letter to parents/caregivers and informs the subject head teacher. - 2.
-Parents/caregivers sign tear-off slip on Non-Award warning letter and the student returns it to the subject teacher.
-Parents encourage students to seek help or complete work within 10 school days of receiving the Non-Award warning letter. - 3.
-Once the student has satisfied the requirements of the task to the standard required, they must return the completed work to the class teacher who records on the student data base (Millennium) that the student has satisfied the learning outcomes assessed by the task.
-A data base is compiled on an ongoing basis for the relevant Deputy Principal, showing students still owing tasks for which Non-Award warning letters - 4.
-Students with Non-Award warning letters from different subjects are interviewed by a Deputy Principal who also reviews the student's attendance record. - 5. \A contract to complete the outstanding work is negotiated with the student. - 6.
-A student who does not submit the task to the standard required, may receive another 'N' Determination Warning Letter.
+- 1. Classroom teacher informs student that they are issuing an N-Determination warning letter. - 2.
+Classroom teacher contacts parent/carer via telephone call to inform them that an N-Determination warning letter has been issued. - 3.
+Classroom teacher sends home a Non-Determination warning letter to parents/carer(s) and informs the subject Head Teacher. - 4.
+Parent/Carer(s) sign tear-off slip on N-Determination warning letter and the student returns it to the subject teacher.
+Parent/carer(s) encourage students to seek help or complete work within 10 school days of receiving the N-Determination warning Letter. - 5.
+Once the student has satisfied the requirements of the task to the standard required, they must return the completed work to the class teacher who records on the student record (Millennium) that the student has satisfied the learning outcomes assessed by the task. - 6.
+Students with N-Determination warning letters from different subjects are interviewed by the Head Teacher Secondary Studies. - 7.
+A contract to complete the outstanding work is negotiated with the student including the attendance of the N-Determination support session every Monday during Period 5 until all outstanding work is completed and the N-Determination are cleared. - 8.
+A student who does not submit the task to the standard required, may receive another N-Determination warning letter. - 9.
+Students with N-Determination warning letters from different subjects are interviewed by the Deputy Principal who also reviews the student's attendance record.